Back to AI News

 I really like this update because ChatGPT finally feels less robotic.
 Being able to choose the tone makes it way nicer to use.
 It feels more like talking to a real assistant instead of a machine.

-Google Project Suncatcher and Orbital
+Google Goes Orbital

-Google Project Suncatcher and Orbital
+Google Goes Orbital

+Google revealed Project Suncatcher, a long-term project that explores building AI infrastructure directly in space using solar-powered satellites.
+The idea is to use satellite constellations equipped with Google’s TPUs and fast optical links to process data in orbit instead of on Earth.
 This sounds extreme, but it makes sense when you realize how much energy the Sun produces and how much more efficient solar panels can be in space, where they get constant sunlight.
 Google is basically testing whether space could become the next place for massive data centers.

 Google has already tested key parts of this idea, including TPUs that survived intense radiation and satellite-to-satellite communication speeds fast enough for serious data transfer.
 Two prototype satellites are planned to launch by early 2027 in partnership with Planet to test how well everything works in orbit.
+If launch costs continue to fall, space-based AI infrastructure could eventually cost about the same as Earth-based data centers.
+That would completely change how and where computing happens in the future.

 Max's Opinion